 NO MICROWAVES FOR MY GYRO

-I have a penchant for picking dives that serve the saddest little Gyros in all of small-town America.
-I’m quite confident if I even visited Greece and ordered a Gyro, it would be followed by the sounds of a microwave opening and slamming shut.
+I also have a penchant for picking dives that serve the saddest little Gyros in all of small-town America.
+I’m quite confident if I ever visit Greece and order a Gyro, it wouldn’t be followed by the sounds of a microwave opening and slamming shut.
 Beep, beep, beep; whirrrrrrrr.

 I’ve made so many gyro ordering mistakes when my brain allowed that maybe the meat-mound was shy and just hiding behind a partition.
 I ordered the gyro and heard microwave cook-time buttons chirping.
 To hell with that.